ScureX/Titanfall2-ModdingDocumentation/Getting Started/Getting Started.md

 ## Squirrel

-Titanfall mods are written in Respawn Squirrel (rsquirrel), a modified version of [Squirrel]](http://www.squirrel-lang.org/)
+Titanfall mods are written in Respawn Squirrel (rsquirrel), a modified version of [Squirrel](http://www.squirrel-lang.org/)

 Squirrel files have extensions of .nut and .gnut.

 ## Mod Structure

-Mods start as a folder in \Titanfall2\R2Northstar\mods, being the name of the mod.
+Mods start as a folder in '\Titanfall2\R2Northstar\mods', being the name of the mod.
-Within the main folder is mod.json, which contains the information about your mod as well as referencing the scripts it utilizes.
+Within the main folder is 'mod.json', which contains the information about your mod as well as referencing the scripts it utilizes.
-These scripts will go in <main folder>\mod\scripts\vscripts\.
+These scripts will go in '[main folder]\mod\scripts\vscripts'.
-[//]: # (Someone please edit this to actually explain why this is.)

 Extra folders may be required as well.
-For instance, scripts for a new gamemode go in a \gamemodes\ folder within vscripts.
+For instance, scripts for a new gamemode go in a '\gamemodes' folder within vscripts.
+(Someone please edit this to actually explain why this is.)